IIIF/api/source/api/presentation/2.0/index.md

 #### 5.3.4.
 Property Values in HTML

 Minimal HTML markup _MAY_ be included in the `description`, `attribution` and `metadata` properties.
-It _MUST NOT_ be used in `label`.
-This is included to allow manifest creators to add links and simple formatting instructions to blocks of plain text.
+It _MUST NOT_ be used in `label` or other properties.
+This is included to allow manifest creators to add links and simple formatting instructions to blocks of text.
 The content _MUST_ be well-formed XML and therefore must be wrapped in an element such as `p` or `span`.
 There _MUST NOT_ be whitespace on either side of the HTML string, and thus the first character in the string _MUST_ be a '<' character and the last character _MUST_ be '>', allowing a consuming application to test whether the value is HTML or plain text using these.
 To avoid a non-HTML string matching this, it is _RECOMMENDED_ that an additional whitespace character be added to the end of the value.

 In order to avoid HTML or script injection attacks, clients _MUST_ remove: